Samsung/tizen-docs/docs/application/native/guides/text-input/tts.md

 <a name="mode"></a>
 ## Get and set the mode

 There are 3 different TTS modes available.
+They are described below:

-- `TTS_MODE_DEFAULT`: This mode is used for normal applications such as eBooks.
+- `TTS_MODE_DEFAULT`: This mode is used for applications such as eBooks.
 If you do not set TTS mode, it will be set as `TTS_MODE_DEFAULT`.
-- `TTS_MODE_SCREEN_READER`: This mode is used for reading texts on screen such as Accessibility menu.
-This is dependent on whether Accessibility menu is turned on or not.
-If the Accessibility is OFF, TTS of an application, which sets TTS mode as `TTS_MODE_SCREEN_READER`, will not be operated.
+- `TTS_MODE_SCREEN_READER`: This mode is used for reading texts on screen such as Accessibility Menu.
+This is dependent on whether Accessibility Menu is turned on or not.
+If the Accessibility is off, TTS of an application, which sets TTS mode as `TTS_MODE_SCREEN_READER`, will not be operated.
-- `TTS_MODE_NOTIFICATION`: This mode is used for notification such as pop-up.
+- `TTS_MODE_NOTIFICATION`: This mode is used for notifications such as pop-up.

 > [!NOTE]
-> When the 1st TTS request is playing, if the 2nd TTS request is coming, playing the 1st TTS request will be stopped and the 2nd TTS request will be played.
-All modes are mixed with other sound sources.
+> When the first TTS request is being played, if a second TTS request is received, the playback of the first request will be interrupted, and the second request will be played.
+All TTS modes are blended with other sound sources.

 Get and set the mode in the `TTS_STATE_CREATED` state: